MissouriMRR/docs/subteams/interdrone/virtual_machine.md

 uv python install 3.12
  ```

-Create a folder for iarc and enter it
+2) Create a folder for iarc and enter it
 ```
 mkdir IARC-DEV

 cd IARC-DEV
 ```
-Git clone the IARC repo in
+3) Git clone the IARC repo in

-Go to interdrone-communication or wherever the vm-batman-setup.sh is stored
+4) Go to interdrone-communication or wherever the vm-batman-setup.sh is stored

-Run the vm-batman-setup.sh
+5) Run the vm-batman-setup.sh (This step needs to be done every time vm is booted up)
 ```
 sudo bash vm-batman-setup.sh
 ```
-Batman should be running.
+## Batman should be running.
 Verify with

-Troubleshooting:

-Copy and paste not working:

-Devices - > copy and paste -> bidirectional

-Reboot

-Use below to check batman status
+    - `sudo batctl o`

-iw dev wlx08beac45dcb7 link
+    - `iw dev wlx08beac45dcb7 link`

+## Troubleshooting:

-VM not booting correctly
+1) VM not booting correctly

-Make sure settings are correct as seen in setup
+    - Make sure settings are correct as seen in setup

-Literally just keep powercycling it (if setup is correct, this will hopefully always work)
+    - Literally just keep powercycling it (if setup is correct, this will hopefully always work)

-VM not joining batman network correctly
+2) VM not joining batman network correctly

-Make sure wifi adapter is connected and setup correctly
+    - First make sure USB Wifi Adapter is setup correctly with virtual machine
-Make sure you’re running the correct vm startup script
+    - run sudo bash vm-batman-setup.sh